-The first Sterling Furnace Half Marathon will be held in Sterling Forest State Park in Tuxedo, NY, on 9/19/20; the start is 9:00 a.m.
-This race is a fundraiser for the park and the New York New Jersey Trail Conference.
-The course begins with an 9+ mile multiuse trail loop and finishes with a partial counterclockwise loop of Sterling Lake, ending at the Visitor Center.
+The next Sterling Furnace Half Marathon will be held in Sterling Forest State Park in Tuxedo, NY, on 9/18/21; the start is 9:00 a.m.
+There will also be a 15k race consisting of one loop of the multiuse trail, beginning and ending at the Caretaker’s Lot, starting at 8:00 a.m.
+These races are fundraisers for the park and the New York New Jersey Trail Conference.
+The half marathon course begins with an 9+ mile multiuse trail loop and finishes with a partial counterclockwise loop of Sterling Lake, ending at the Visitor Center.

 The course is rolling, with moderately technical to easy terrain, and very runnable.
 There are aid stations at 3.9, 9.2, and 12 miles which will provide food, fluids, and first aid.
 The course will be well marked with orange ribbons and arrows and there will be course marshals at critical turns.
 Depending on the number of entrants, we may have a wave start instead of a mass start (faster runners in the earlier waves).